dsimband/DATA620_Group3/README.md

 # DATA620_Group3
-Projects and Assignment Work for DATA620
+Project and Assignment Work for DATA620